harvardnlp/harvardnlp.github.io/NamedTensor2.md

 ## VAE

 Finally let's consider a variational autoencoder (VAE).
-This is perhaps the simplest version of the model with a feed-forward encoder and decoder.
+The version we look at is in its simplest form with a feed-forward encoder and decoder.
 This example is taken from the  [torch examples](https://github.com/pytorch/examples/blob/master/vae/main.py) VAE and updated to a [named vae](https://github.com/harvardnlp/namedtensor/blob/master/examples/vae.py).